-In addition, the committees' meetings are widely publicized throughout the nectarine and peach industry and all interested parties are encouraged to attend and participate in committee deliberations on all issues.
+are widely publicized throughout the nectarine and peach industry and all interested parties are encouraged to attend and participate in committee deliberations on all issues.
 These meetings are held annually in the fall, winter and spring.
-Like all committee meetings, the December 7, 2004, meetings were public meetings, and all entities, large and small, were encouraged to express views on these issues.
+Like all committee meetings, the December 7, 2004, meetings were public meetings, and all entities large and small were entities, large and small, were encouraged to express views on these issues.
 These regulations were also reviewed and thoroughly discussed at subcommittee meetings held on August 26, September 13, November 9 and November 30, 2004.
-Finally, interested persons are invited to submit information on the regulatory and informational impacts of this action on small businesses.
+Finally, interested persons were invited to submit information on the regulatory and informational impacts of this action on small businesses.